Jump to:Page Content

 |Meet Day||T/Th||2:40 PM - 4:00 PM||L130|

 Enrollment is open to any Harvard University student with graduate student standing.
 Undergraduates may enroll only by permission of the instructor.
-No specific prerequisites but prior coursework in psychology and economics will be a significant help.
+No specific prerequisites but prior coursework in psychology will be a help.
 No space for auditors.
 Students who previously took MLD-305, may not also take MLD-302 for credit.